Electromechanical computational model of the human stomach: Numerical implementation

 \subsection{General}

 We implemented the coupled gastric motility model in~\cref{sec:electromechanical_modeling_of_gastric_peristalsis} into the open-source multiphysics simulation framework 4C~\cite{4C}.
 Both the scalar transport problem and the solid mechanics problem are addressed numerically via the finite element method.
 Linear triangular scalar transport elements and linear quadrilateral nonlinear finite shell elements, based on the $7$-parameter formulation, are used for the discretization.
 The implementation supports non-conforming meshes at the structure-scalar interface through a dual mortar method~\cite{Popp-2009-Mortar}, enforcing constraints via a Lagrange multiplier approach with node-wise penalty regularization.
+This approach ensures stable and accurate transfer of information between electrophysiology and mechanics meshes, while allowing independent mesh refinement.
+In particular, since the simulation cost is largely driven by the solid mechanical problem, a coarser mesh can be used for this discretizations, improving computational efficiency without compromising solution fidelity.
 For further details on the mortar methods, the reader is referred to~\cite{Popp-2009-Mortar,Popp-2010-DualMortar}.